 Tetralogy of Fallot (TOF) is the most common cyanotic congenital heart condition with many cases presenting after the newborn period.
 It has been classically characterized by the combination of ventricular septal defect (VSD), right ventricular outflow tract obstruction (RVOTO), overriding aorta, and late right ventricular hypertrophy.

 The presentation relies on the degree of right ventricular outflow tract obstruction (RVOTO).
-Typically this is significant, resulting in cyanosis evident in the neonatal period, as a consequence of the right to left shunt across the VSD.
-In cases where outflow obstruction is minimal, cyanosis may be unapparent (pink tetralogy) resulting in delayed presentation, even into adulthood, although this is rare.
+Typically this is significant, resulting in cyanosis evident in the neonatal period, as a consequence of the right to left shunt across the ventricular septal defect.
+In cases where outflow obstruction is minimal, cyanosis may be inapparent (pink tetralogy) resulting in delayed presentation, even into adulthood, although this is rare.

 Tetralogy of Fallot is classically characterized by four features which are:

-The right ventricular hypertrophy is a result of the VSD and right ventricular outlet obstruction, both contributing to elevated resistance to right heart emptying 6.
+The right ventricular hypertrophy is a result of the ventricular septal defect and right ventricular outlet obstruction, both contributing to elevated resistance to right heart emptying 6.